juanonsoftware/juanonsoftware.github.io/_posts/2015-9-28-Working-with-xpath.md

 }
 ```

 Another method to retrive nodes is using XPathNavigator.
-From a XML document we can get navigator.
+From an XML document we can get navigator.

 ```
 // Create navigator of the document